nir9/welcome/README.md

 ## Windows Setup

-Window Manager: I use [LightWM](https://github.com/nir9/lightwm) which is an open source tiling window manager I am working on.
+- Window Manager: I use [LightWM](https://github.com/nir9/lightwm) which is an open source tiling window manager I am working on.
+- Terminal: Windows Terminal

 ### Tools I like using on Windows
 - Vim (```winget install vim```)